 2) The worker generally must carry out their work personally, rather than being able to send someone in his or her place.

 3) The worker must not really be in business on their own account (so, the engager isn’t a client or customer of the worker’s own business)

 The last bullet point is where things get difficult and technical as working out whether people are in business on their own account for ‘worker’ status purposes, really starts at the same point as working out if people are in business on their own account for employee v self-employed purposes.

-‘Worker’ status is basically for those who do reach the ‘pass mark’ for acquiring employee status, but even to us, there is a lack of clarity over where the line is (or should be) drawn!
+‘Worker’ status is basically for those who do not reach the ‘pass mark’ for acquiring employee status, but even to us, there is a lack of clarity over where the line is (or should be) drawn!

 What does this judgement mean?